RaspberryPiFoundation/microbit-curriculum/en-GB/frustration/index.md

 ![screenshot](images/frustration-wand-twist.jpg)

 + To make the course, take a piece of wire about 30cm long and bend the middle part of the wire into shape.
+You should bend up one end of the course.

 ![screenshot](images/frustration-course-bend.jpg)

 + If you have some electrical tape, wrap some around the two ends of the wire, leaving some exposed metal at both ends.

 ![screenshot](images/frustration-course-tape.jpg)

-+ Bend up one end of the course.

 ![screenshot](images/frustration-course-bend-end.jpg)